Agraphia: Characteristics

 Agraphia or impairment in producing written language can occur in many ways and many forms because writing involves many cognitive processes (language processing, spelling, visual perception, visuospatial orientation for graphic symbols, motor planning, and motor control of handwriting).

 Agraphia has two main subgroupings: central ("aphasic") agraphia and peripheral ("nonaphasic") agraphia.
 Central agraphias include lexical, phonological, deep, and semantic agraphia.
 Peripheral agraphias include allographic, apraxic, motor execution, hemianoptic and afferent agraphia.

 Central

 Central agraphia occurs when there are both impairments in spoken language and impairments to the various motor and visualization skills involved in writing.
 Individuals who have agraphia with fluent aphasia write a normal quantity of well-formed letters, but lack the ability to write meaningful words.
 Receptive aphasia is an example of fluent aphasia.
 Those who have agraphia with nonfluent aphasia can write brief sentences but their writing is difficult to read.
-Their writing requires great physical effort but lacks proper syntax and often has poor spelling.
+Their writing requires great physical effort, lacks proper syntax, and often has poor spelling.
 Expressive aphasia is an example of nonfluent aphasia.
-Individuals who have Alexia with agraphia have difficulty with both the production and comprehension of written language.
+Individuals who have alexia with agraphia have difficulty with both the production and comprehension of written language.
 This form of agraphia does not impair spoken language.